alakaganaguathoork/uni-test-task/README.md

 Apps to be installed and synced in ArgoCD:

-* Spam2000 app
+* spam2000
-* VictoriaMetrics (single server)
+* victoria-metrics-single
-* Grafana
+* kube-state-metrics

-## Prerequisites
+* prometheus-node-exporter

-* Docker installed on your machine - as it's used as a container runtime for minikube.
+* grafana

 ## Notes